n00btube/sm-energy-sizing/README.md

 Instead of a complete refill, regular energy tank pickups only add one tank worth to Samus’s current energy.

+This patch uses free space at FFF0.

-If you want energy tanks to grant **zero** energy, you can write `EA EA EA` at
-$84:8972 ($20972 file offset, unheadered.)
+If you want energy tanks to grant **zero** energy, you can replace `C2 09` with `06 0A` at $84:8973 ($20973 file offset, unheadered.)
+That’s a hex tweak for which you don’t even need a patch, actually.

-Uses free space at FFF0.

 ## Full Reserve Tanks

 Instead of being completely empty, reserve tanks come with exactly one reserve tank worth of energy.

-Uses free space at FFE0.
+This patch uses free space at FFE0.

 # Applying